linhdan2109/Portfolio_Projects/Sales analysis/README.md

  ## Data Cleaning

-In this stage, I will load the dataset into Power BI and use Power Query and Dax fucntion to cleaning the data.Effective data cleaning is essential for obtaining meaningful insights and making informed decisions.
+In this stage, I will load the dataset into Power BI and use Power Query and Dax fucntion to cleaning the data.
+Effective data cleaning is essential for obtaining meaningful insights and making informed decisions.
 Here's an overview of my data cleaning process:
 - Remove missing values if there are any.
 - Remove duplicates if there are any.
 - Make sure the data is in the correct data type.